 His family lived on Hancock Street in Hillbrow, Johannesburg.
 Upon moving to Britain later in life, he claimed various previous occupations, including diamond cutter, dance tutor and boxer; in reality he had trained and worked as a hairdresser.

 It was at a hairdressing salon in Kroonstad, Orange Free State that he met his first wife.
 He married Berthe Sadie Delmont, known as Toots, on 12 August 1936 and they had a daughter, Elizabeth, born in 1937.
 His father-in-law, Joseph Delmont, a Johannesburg businessman, bought a hairdressing salon for James, but within a year he announced that he wanted to become an actor and joined the Johannesburg Repertory Players.
 Through this group he gained work with the South African Broadcasting Corporation.

-Sid’s abandonment of his career and then his young bride and child was the last straw for her wealthy father (whom apparently ‘put a price’ on our man’s head), so Sid decided to cut his losses and join the army.
-Sid was never to look back, as when he volunteered to join the South African army World War Two had broken, and funnily it the war aided this emerging performing career and grounded his career.
+Sid’s abandonment of his hairdressing career and then his young bride and child was the last straw for her wealthy father (who apparently ‘put a price’ on our man’s head), so Sid decided to cut his losses and join the army.
+Sid was never to look back, as when he volunteered to join the South African army World War Two just had broken out, and funnily it the war aided that aided his emerging career in the performing arts.

 After a stationing with the South African Tank Corps in Abysinnia, Sid felt his talents were better used in troop morale, so he joined the Entertainment Unit of The South African Army, he was initially made a corporal and proceeded to put on shows for his fellow troops.